ShadowDara/repo-database-creator/README.md

 ---

 ### [Why is here Python](readme_autocreate/README.md)

+- This should be replace soon with javascript but i am currently to lazy to do that :(

 ---

 # Old Reademe Part (i am not finished yet)

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started